halimus/laravel-rest-api/README.md

-# Laravel 5 REST API
+# A modern REST API in Laravel 5

 Very sophisticated REST API using [Laravel 5.4](https://laravel.com).
 You can find all what you need in this example to create an API for dream.